backtrackbaba/saipy.com/_posts/2019-12-19-the-story-of-my-first-hackathon.md

 **13) Move beyond the traditional Data Visualization libraries**

 Explore visualization techniques beyond matplotlib or seaborn.
-Check out d3.js (ex: http://www.r2d3.us/visual-intro-to-machine-learning-part-1/ ) and other libraries built on top of it.
+Check out d3.js (ex: [r2d3](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) ) and other libraries built on top of it.

 **14) DEMO!!!!**

 In my opinion, the best demo is when you don't give a demo!
 The most powerful demo is when you give control to the audience/judges to do it themselves!
 One of the things that you could do is create a web app that consumes your models and gives you results on the app itself providing a seamless and easily usable way for your end-users to consume your application.
 Bonus points for hosting the same on a remote server!
-In our case, we had Sandip Baradiya with us who has extensive experience in developing Django && React-based applications.
+In our case, we had [Sandip Baradiya](https://www.linkedin.com/in/sandiprb/) with us who has extensive experience in developing Django && React-based applications.
 On the last day, he quickly whipped up an application that we used during our demo.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Kqqc3kIa-7w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **15) Make sense of evaluation criteria**